ekoner/policies-and-procedures/cpd-policy.md

 **Development**

 Professional development starts with a realistic assessment that support individual learning needs.
-Assessmemts are followed by learning, reflection and recording of activities and programmes by the employee in their personal CPD log.
+Assessments are followed by learning, reflection and recording of activities and programmes by the employee in their personal CPD log.

 ## Requirements